Unforgiven (X-Raided album)

-Unforgiven is the third album by the American rapper X-Raided, released in May 1999 via Black Market Records.
+The Unforgiven: Vol. 1 is the third album by the American rapper X-Raided, released in May 1999 via Black Market Records.
 It featured production from X-Raided, The Verbal Tek/Bomb Productions, RAW and DJ Shareil.
 Unforgiven was X-Raided's first album to make it to the Billboard charts, reaching number 14 on the Top Heatseekers and number 54 on the Top R&B/Hip-Hop Albums.

 X-Raided worked on Unforgiven while serving 31-years to life for murder at Salinas Valley State Prison in Soledad, California.
 Unlike his previous album which contained low quality vocal tracks recorded over the phone, the vocals for Unforgiven were recorded inside the jail, using smuggled equipment.

 Recording

 Unlike X-Raided's previous album, Xorcist, which was recorded over the phone from Sacramento County Jail, Unforgiven was recorded inside the jail and featured vastly improved sound quality.
 It was rumored that a prison guard helped him smuggle recording equipment.
 According to Vibe magazine, 65 tracks were recorded in total.
 Some of the leftover tracks were later released on a compilation album Speak of the Devil (2000), with him choosing an anonymous pseudonym Nefarious to comply with the Son of Sam law.